grunwaldlab/krisp/README.md

 ### Example 2: Searching for conserved primer regions

-`krisp_fasta` can search for conserved primer regions which span both the ingroup and outgroup and can use Primer3 to design primers in such regions.
+`krisp_fasta` can search for conserved primer regions which span both the ingroup and outgroup and can use Primer3 to design primers.
 The general formula is the same as in example 1, except that our conserved and diagnostic region will be longer.

 Let us assume that we are looking for an amplicon which is 100 nucleotides in total length, and contains at least 30 conserved nucleotides on each end where we can design primers.